Worpswede: History

-Its origin goes back to the Bronze Age.
+The origins of Worpswede date back to the Bronze Age.
 The first time it was mentioned however was in 1218.
 Then it belonged to the Prince-Archbishopric of Bremen.

 In 1630 it was occupied by Sweden for a short period of time.
 In 1648 the Prince-Archbishopric was transformed into the Duchy of Bremen, which was first ruled in personal union by the Swedish and from 1715 on by the Hanoverian Crown.
 However, it took another 120 years (1750) until the colonization of the Teufelsmoor was started by Jürgen Christian Findorff by drainage of the bog.
 In 1823 the Duchy was abolished and its territory became part of the Stade Region.